Legal Bill Review vs. E-Billing Software

 Firm-facing resolution Client's in-house team handles firm disputes, using platform data as reference Attorney review teams manage firm communication and appeals directly on behalf of the client

-Best suited for High-volume workflow management, rate enforcement, and spend analytics across many matters and firms Organizations wanting line-item enforcement of OCGs, documented recoveries, and direct law firm engagement, whether as a standalone solution or alongside an existing e-billing platform
+Best suited for Workflow management, rate enforcement, and spend analytics across many matters and firms Organizations wanting line-item enforcement of OCGs, documented recoveries, and direct law firm engagement, whether as a standalone solution or alongside an existing e-billing platform

 The right approach depends on how your legal department is structured and the goals it is trying to achieve.
-Learn more about how to identify the right legal bill review process here.
+Learn more about choosing the legal bill review process that meets your needs.

 Close-up of a person holding a magnifying glass and a pen, writing on a document on a desk.